-Natural Sciences, Topical Concentration: Marine Science - Freshwater Science Major
+Natural Sciences Topical Major in Marine - Freshwater Science

 This topical major is offered with the cooperation of the geology department through the Division of Natural Sciences and Mathematics.
 This program is particularly applicable for students who wish to take courses in both biology and geology.
-For further information, contact Professors Fuller or McHugh.
-Program requirements are described under Natural Sciences, Topical Concentration: Marine Science - Freshwater Science Major.
+For further information, contact Professors Frauendorf or McHugh.
+Program requirements are described under Natural Sciences Topical Major in Marine - Freshwater Science.

 Mathematical Systems Biology Minor

 This minor is affiliated with the Department of Mathematics and is designed for students interested in how mathematics can be applied to the study of living systems.
-For further information, contact professors Ay, McCay, or Robertson.
+For further information, contact Professor Ay or the chair of either Biology or Mathematics.
 Minor requirements are described under Mathematical Systems Biology Minor.

 Other majors and minor